Does this test have other names?

 Why do I need this test?

-If you lose too much chloride, you may have nausea, feel weak, or become seriously
+You may need this test if you lose too much chloride and may have nausea, feel weak,

 This test may help your healthcare provider find out whether your kidneys are working